T

 Insider tips

-• Purchase the Dubrovnik Pass for access to attractions and public transport.
+• Purchase a Dubrovnik Pass for discounted entry to many attractions and free public transport.

 Packing highlights